mynaparrot/plugNmeet-docs/docs/others/hooks.md

 ### How to Create a Hook

-1.  **Create a Long-Lived Script:** A "script" can be any executable file (a shell script, a compiled Go program, a NodeJS script, etc.) that runs in a loop, reading from `stdin` and writing to `stdout`.
+1.  **Create a Script or Command:** This can be any executable file (a shell script, a compiled Go program, a NodeJS script, etc.) that runs in a loop (for long-lived) or a simple command (for one-shot).
 2.  **Make it Executable:** Ensure your script has execute permissions (`chmod +x your_script.js`).
-3.  **Enable in Config:** Add the full path to your executable in the appropriate `hooks` section of your `config.yaml`.
+3.  **Enable in Config:** Add the full path to your executable (or the command) in the appropriate `hooks` section of your `config.yaml`.

 ---